APARNA2109/Enterprise-Knowledge-Base-Search-and-Query-with-Azure-OpenAI-and-Azure-AISearch/Exercise 2.md

 # Exercise 2: Query and retrieval

+## Estimated time: 60 minutes

 In this exercise, you will create and deploy a web application from a Docker image in Azure, configure environment variables, and test the deployment.

+## Lab objectives

+In this lab, you will complete the following tasks:

+- Task 1: Create and deploy a web app from a Docker image
+- Task 2: Add environment Variables and check the docker deployment
+- Task 3: Test the web app

 ## Task 1: Create and deploy a web app from a Docker image